helghast098/CPP-List/README.md

 ```
 **How to build for testing:**<br>
 `Using cmake:`
 Create a directory named build in the main project directory.
 On a terminal navigate to build and type `cmake ..` then `make`.
-The test file can be ran with the command `./ListTest` or using `ctest`.
+The test file can be run with the command `./ListTest` or using `ctest`.